tfausak/tfausak.github.io/_drafts/ruby-classes.md

     # => false
     ```

-18. Finally, you can pre-empt most of these by returning a new class every time.
+18. Instead of breaking all these class methods,
+    we could just make `#class` return a new anonymous class.

     ``` rb
     object.class == object.class